Wyntuition/jekyll-now/_posts/2018-05-02-cloud-bd-cheatsheet.md

 ![as-a-service diagram](https://carlfreemandotnet.files.wordpress.com/2017/02/azure-on-premises-vs-iaas-vs-paas-vs-saas.png?w=648)

-**IaaS** (infrastructure as a service) - computer infrastructre provided as a service as opposed to running it yourself. **EXAMPLE:** Virtual server, network, storage from AWS, Azure, Google cloud; web server from Heroku.
+**Infrastructure as a service** (IaaS) - computer infrastructre provided as a service as opposed to running it yourself. **EXAMPLE:** Virtual server, network, storage from AWS, Azure, Google cloud; web server from Heroku.

-**PaaS** (platform as a service) Provides a platform for delivering software, that is largely being taken over by containers.
+**Platform as a service** (PaaS) Provides a platform for delivering software, that is largely being taken over by containers.
 They can be general, or various PaaS's can be built for specific software verticals such as APIs, Django web apps, etc.  Services include:

 * packaging and distribution of software
 * reliable, zero-downtime rollout of software versions